 At The Royal Kent School we are lucky to have pupils who are caring and confident; they want to help the school get even better for all the children here, and enjoy thinking of ways to do this.
 As well as thinking about inside our school, they like to think about the wider world too.

-We have created five different Pupil Committees to help us evaluate and improve different aspects of school life.
+We have created four different Pupil Committees to help us evaluate and improve different aspects of school life.
 We hope that over their time in the school, all pupils will take part in at least one Pupil Committee and help make an impact on the school.

 Ignite: The Royal Kent Spiritual Committee